ghislainv/forestatrisk/README.md

 # deforestprob Python package

-## Estimating deforestation probability in the tropics
+## Estimating the spatial probability of deforestation in tropical countries

 `deforestprob` is a Python package to estimate the spatial probability of deforestation in the tropics depending on various spatial